 Dacast offers monthly subscription plans and a pay-as-you-go formula.

-Regarding the monthly subscription plans, the Starter plan, at $19 per month, is ideal for casual streamers or those just getting into broadcasting.
-The Premium plan, at $125 per month, adds video API and monetization options.
+Regarding the monthly subscription plans, the Starter plan, at $39 per month, is ideal for casual streamers or those just getting into broadcasting.
+The Scale plan, starting at $188 per month, adds video API and monetization options.
 These tools are ideal for professional broadcasters, along with the option to use chapter markers for VODs.
 Lastly, the Enterprise plan provides more bandwidth and is customizable, all at competitive prices.

 IBM Cloud Video (formerly UStream)